-Refer to appropriate "Near Boiler Piping" diagrams.
+Refer to the appropriate diagrams in Section VII, "Near Boiler Piping," for more information.

-- Close all zone service valves on the supply and return piping and close the expansion tank service valve.
+- 1. Close all zone service valves on the supply and return piping and close the expansion tank service valve.
 Drain expansion tank.
 Open the feed valve and fill boiler with water.
-Hold relief valve open until water runs air free for five seconds to rapidly bleed air from boiler, then let the relief valve snap shut. - Open the zone service valve on the supply pipe for the first zone.
+Hold relief valve open until water runs air free for five seconds to rapidly bleed air from boiler, then let the relief valve snap shut. - 2.
+Open the zone service valve on the supply pipe for the first zone.
 Open the purge valve on the first zone.
 Feed water will fill the zone, pushing air out the purge valve.
 Close the purge valve when the water runs air free.
-Close the zone service valve. - 3.
-Repeat step 2 for all remaining zones.
+Close the zone service valve.